saiba-tenpura/portfolio/content/blog/nvim-avante.md

 After we are done with the configuration we can now interact with Avante either by pressing **Leader a a** (the default Neovim leader key is the backslash key) to open the Avante Chat window and entering our question there or alternatively via the **\:AvanteAsk \[question\]** command.
 Avante will then generate code suggestions in reference to the current file using the configured model which we can then apply one by one.

-Another option is to select some code in visual mode and then press the keybind **Leader a e** and specify what we would like to be modified about it to trigger another code suggestion.
+Another option is to select some code in visual mode and then press the key binding **Leader a e** and specify what we would like to be modified about it to trigger another code suggestion.

 ## Sources